-Action Item 1.2A - Ensure that improvements to parks, recreation facilities, and trails should undergo a park planning and design process managed by the Park and Recreation Department in consultation with the Public Works Department.
+Action Item 1.2A - Improvements to parks, recreation facilities, and trails should undergo a park planning and design process managed by the Park and Recreation Department in consultation with the Public Works Department.

 Recommendation 1.3 - Plan, direct, and evaluate park maintenance.